By Frank Rotering | December 22, 2022

 The Article unambiguously states that the aim is to avoid dangerous climate change by maintaining GHG concentrations at safe levels.
 It does not mention emissions, and it rejects concentration levels that are unsafe.
 The standard story is therefore a blatant falsification of this critical accord.

-Until a few years ago the media, climate scientists, and educational institutions spread this falsehood by simply claiming that the emissions-reductions story is consistent with UNFCCC Article 2.
+Until a few years ago the media, climate scientists, and educational institutions spread this falsehood by simply asserting that the emissions-reductions story is consistent with UNFCCC Article 2.
 This changed in 2018, when a major Canadian university, in a video series on climate change, told an outright lie about the objective.
 The narrator stated that, "... the ultimate goal [of the agreement] was to stabilize GHG emissions at a level that would prevent dangerous climate change."
-Later that year The Atlantic magazine repeated this lie.
+Later that year The Atlantic magazine repeated this falsehood.
 The New York Times did the same in 2021, and The Guardian followed in 2022.
 For details on this extraordinary media dishonesty see my post, "Black is White: Climate Deception becomes Orwellian".

 IT IGNORES THE TEMPERATURE RISE AFTER EMISSIONS STOP

 Climate scientists frequently tell us that "every tenth of a degree matters".
-What they rarely explain is that many such increments will occur even if all GHG emissions are immediately halted.
+What they rarely explain is that many such increments will occur even if all emissions are immediately halted.
 This is largely due to the thermal inertia of the world's oceans, which store over 90% of the excess heat from global warming.
 As shown in figure 2, a rough estimate of the temperature increase is 0.6°C over forty years.
 However, two studies (see here and here) conclude that the increase could be one degree Celsius or even more.

 Given that human survival will require a rapid decrease in the global temperature, emissions reductions take us in exactly the wrong direction - even if they are 100% successful.
 This means that, if survival is truly the objective, this measure is completely irrational.